dvsa/front-end/README.md

 All javascript files will be placed inside of the 'public/javascripts' folder for production.
 Each file is uglified for optimal performance.

-### Vendor Bundle
+### IE Shims Bundle

-The file named **vendor.bundle.js** contains all of the javascript assets provided by GOVUK.
-It also includes any third-party shims or polyfills.
-It must be included above head tag.
+The file named **ie-shins.bundle.js** contains polyfills to make IE8 work as expected.
+It allows support for HTML5 and other basic features.

-### MOT Bundle
+### DVSA Bundle

-The file named **mot.bundle.js** contains all of the new ES6 javascript bundled using webpack.
+The file named **dvsa.bundle.js** contains all of the new ES6 javascript bundled using webpack.
 It is also transpiled uisng babel-loader to allow ES5 browser compatibility.
 This can be loaded right at the end of the page before body tag and can be defered.